 Upcoming and recent projects include the live premiere of PULSE with ātmā in Italy, Berio’s Sinfonia with the Antwerp Symphony Orchestra, Monteverdi 1610 Vespers with the Taverner Consort in Germany, a new recording and tour with B’Rock and Canto LX, the opening concert of FestiVita! in Brussels, performances with the Finnish Baroque Orchestra, Allegria Ensemble, and several projects with det Norske Solistkor and the Margaretha Consort throughout Europe.

-The recipient of numerous awards and scholarships, including grants from the Canada Council for the Arts and the Ontario Arts Council, Kevin holds graduate degrees in voice, conducting, and musicology having studied at the University of Toronto, Indiana University, and Oxford University.
-Kevin will publish his first book, Settle the Score: performer’s analysis for the classical singer, later this year.
+The recipient of numerous awards and scholarships, including grants from the Canada Council for the Arts and the Ontario Arts Council, Kevin has completed graduate programmes in voice, conducting, musicology, and choreography having studied at the University of Toronto, Indiana University, Oxford University, and the contemporary dance school PARTS.
+His current research is funded by the Social Sciences and Humanities Research Council of Canada.